- 350 Calories

 This is the first of a series regarding freezing stuff, and as the title suggests, it is about fish.
 I like freezing fish because when prepared properly, the texture and taste can be preserved for months.

-fresh good quality fish.
+The first thing you must remember is to use fresh good quality fish.
 Freezing will always deteriorate the taste of fish, and good quality fish will undoubtedly taste better after a few weeks.
 I always freeze fish in fillet form, as it will be easier to prepare after thawing.

 To prepare the fish for freezing, double wrap it in saran wrap (make it tight) or put it in a freezer bag (zip-lock bags are good).
 Make sure there's no air in the bag.
 Put it in the freezer and turn it to the coldest setting so that the fish will freeze faster.